pseigo/book-exercises/cpsc110/notes/m10-accumulators.md

 ## Tail Call Optimization (Tail Recursion)

 Tail recursion avoids pending computations in recursive calls.
+To ensure optimization, **ALL recursive calls must be in tail position**.

 An expression is in **tail position** if it evaluates to the same thing as the enclosing function ([further reading](https://docs.racket-lang.org/reference/eval-model.html#%28tech._continuation%29)).